Sec 1 Science Tuition.

 Missing units on quantitative answers

 Distance in metres, mass in kilograms, energy in Joules, time in seconds — Sec 1 students calculate correctly, write the number, forget the unit.
-Costs 1 mark per quantitative answer; with 6-8 calculations a paper, that's a full grade-band slip.
+Can cost 1 mark per quantitative answer; with 6-8 calculations a paper, that's a full grade-band slip.
 Fix: a unit-checkpoint built into every working format — state the unit before the final answer line is boxed.
 Drilled until "answer = [number] [unit]" is reflex, not a checklist item to remember at the end.

 !